Time-inconsistency with rough volatility: Abstract

 \section{Abstract}

-Motivated by recent advances in rough volatility, this paper investigates the impact of roughness on equilibrium feedback strategies for time-inconsistent objectives.
-Under a general framework embracing non-Markovian and non-semimartingale models, we develop an extended path-dependent Hamilton-Jacobi-Bellman (PHJB) equation system.
+In this paper, we consider equilibrium strategies under Volterra processes and time-inconsistent preferences embracing mean-variance portfolio selection (MVP).
+Using a functional It\^o calculus approach, we overcome the non-Markovian and non-semimartingale difficulty in Volterra processes.
+The equilibrium strategy is then characterized by an extended path-dependent Hamilton-Jacobi-Bellman equation system under a game-theoretic framework.
 A verification theorem is provided.
-By deriving explicit solutions to three problems, including mean-variance portfolio problem (MVP) with constant risk aversion, MVP for log-returns, and an investment/consumption problem with non-exponential discounting, we present that volatility roughness adjusts the equilibrium strategies considerably, up to 40\% in certain settings.
-Since rough volatility models capture the near-term downside risk by fitting the volatility skews, we interpret the adjustments as a hedge for this risk. \\[2ex] {\textbf {Keywords:} Time-inconsistency, rough volatility, Volterra Heston model, mean-variance portfolios, non-exponential discounting, stochastic opportunity set, functional It\^o formula.} \\[2ex] {\textbf {Mathematics Subject Classification:} 91G80, 91A80, 60G22, 60H20.} \\ {\textbf {JEL Classification:} C72, C73, G11.}
+We derive explicit solutions to three problems, including MVP with constant risk aversion, MVP for log returns, and a mean-variance objective with a linear controlled Volterra process.
+We also thoroughly examine the effect of volatility roughness on equilibrium strategies.
+Numerical experiments demonstrate that trading rules with rough volatility outperform the classic counterparts. \\[2ex] {\textbf {Keywords:} Time-inconsistency, rough volatility, functional It\^o calculus, mean-variance portfolio selection, Volterra Heston model.} \\[2ex] {\textbf {Mathematics Subject Classification:} 91G80, 91A80, 60G22, 60H20.} \\ {\textbf {JEL Classification:} C72, C73, G11.}